rnixx/chronotope/README.rst

 0.7 (unreleased)
 ----------------

+- Change datatype of facility exists_from and exists_to fields from datetime to string.
+Exact date is not always known so a user may enter just a year.
+  [rnix]

 - Publish facility related locations if facility gets published but related locations are not published yet.
   [rnix]